 “So for example, at KPMG, we were designing things to replace manual risk and compliance work.
 Which is done by thousands and thousands of people in call centers… on behalf of big, tier-one banks.
 How can we move those into automations, while at the same time respecting the impact of automating manual processes?”.

 Find Out More About Communities of Scale in Data Science, the Hidden Value of Manual Burdens and Plenty More!

 Get in the mood for some interesting banter on this week’s episode.

-And make sure not only to give it a good listen, but feel free to share any of your thoughts, opinions, comments or ideas with us!
+Make sure to give it a good listen!
+And feel free to share any thoughts, opinions, comments or ideas with us!